Christianity in America has come under fire.

 Accused of being racist and judgmental and blamed for being misogynistic and hypocritical, how should those of us who follow Jesus respond?

-People claiming to be Christians rail against immigrants, Muslims, liberals, the media, and others who may believe, behave, or look different than they do.
+According to the media, people claiming to be Christians rail against immigrants, Muslims, liberals, the media, and others who may believe, behave, or look different than they do.
 They seem to endorse white nationalism or at least remain silent in the face of such evil.
-They seem to be afraid of America's changing demographics.
+Some seem to be afraid of America's changing demographics.
 There are those who feel they must “fight to protect our Christian culture.”

 This goes against biblical Christianity.

 There is a distinct difference between cultural Christianity and those who have chosen to surrender their lives to follow Jesus.